Q. What are the Conduct Boards?

 Q. Who serves on the University Conduct Board?

 A. The board consists of a pool of individuals including faculty members, staff, and students.
 A quorum for a board hearing is three members, and up to five can hear a case.
 One of the board cochairs, plus at least one additional board faculty or staff member, and at least one student member, hear a case.
 Members are appointed by the vice president for student affairs after they have been interviewed by staff from the Office of Student Conduct and the Office of the Dean of Students.

 Q. Can someone in addition to staff from the Office of Student Conduct advise a student facing a hearing?

 A. The Dean of Students provides an advisor to help guide students through the conduct process.
 The complainant’s and/or respondent’s advisor, including an attorney, is allowed to attend the portion of the hearing at which information is received (excluding deliberations).
 Advisors can provide advice and counsel and assist with preparation of questions and written statements.
 Breaks in the proceedings are permitted to allow students to consult with their advisor.
 However, students are expected to speak for themselves during the hearing.

 Q. Why is the student conduct process being reviewed?

-A. Some community organizations and individuals have raised public concerns about alleged racial and ethnic bias against students in recent decisions made by the boards.
+A. Some community organizations and individuals have raised public concerns about alleged racial and ethnic bias against students in decisions made by the boards during the fall.
 Some of those decisions involved student-athletes as well as students of color.
 Concerns also were raised about the overall fairness of the student conduct process.